vamsiin/vamsiin.github.io/README.md

-# Hi, I'm Vamsi Mohan 👋
+# Hi, I'm Vamsi Mohan Vandrangi 👋

 As an Emering Technology Leader and Distinguished Architect with over 20 years of experience driving digital transformation, innovation, and technology leadership, I have successfully led the development and deployment of cutting-edge solutions across the BFSI, Telecom, and Manufacturing sectors.
 My career has been focused on aligning technology strategies with business goals, optimizing processes, and delivering scalable, secure, and high-performing systems.